cyntler/hamburger-react/readme.md

 # Animated hamburger icons for React 🍔
-Hamburger icons with CSS-driven transitions.
-Created to be as elegant and performant as possible.
+Hamburger icons with CSS-driven transitions, created to be as elegant and performant as possible.
 This means no JavaScript animations or transitions on non-cheap properties.

 ## Yet another hamburger library?
 Yes.
 The decision to create this small package was made because existing solutions seem to have one or more of the following problems: